dddmoesddd/AccountingDemo/README.md

 ***every crud operation must be reflect  in journal database

-***i write few test fot  AccountingVoucher using xunit,Moq,AutoFixture and  ...
+***i write a few test fot  AccountingVoucher using xunit,Moq,AutoFixture and  ...
 *** i use of vs 2022
 *** refresh browser to see swagger